 We will be an independent, impartial and trusted source of information on all nuclear matters.
 Our voice should reach College staff, members of the public, industry and policy makers - nationally and internationally.

 The CNE regularly feeds into important discussions (e.g. public inquiries), hosts seminars from respected figures and engages with the public at science festivals, on television and radio and on social media.

 We coordinate innovative educational programmes at all levels, both within the college and externally. we will draw upon the expertise of the College to maintain our pre-eminent position in this area.

-The CNE hosts the highly-respected MSc in Advanced Nuclear Engineering and is the lead organisation for £4M EPSRC ICO Centre for Doctoral Training in Nuclear Energy; we also co-ordinate three MEng 'with nuclear' degrees.
+The CNE is the lead organisation for the £6M EPSRC Centre for Doctoral Training in Nuclear Energy Futures (NEF CDT) as well as for the Imperial Cambridge Open CDT (ICO CDT).
+Both CDTs are active in training cohorts of students to be leaders in the nuclear energy industry, currently the NEF CDT is open to new applicants.
+We also co-ordinate three MEng 'with nuclear' degrees.
 Teaching is provided by research leaders from within College and a hand-picked selection of industrial experts, such as Dame Prof Sue Ion FRS.
 Our experts come from the Departments of Materials, Mechanical Engineering, Chemical Engineering and Earth Science Engineering, alongside unique expertise from our Reactor Centre staff at the Silwood Park campus, who manage the CONSORT test reactor.

 We will seek collaboration with nationally and internationally leading institutions.
 We will support the coordination of research programmes across the college and with collaborators to maximise impact